pagekit/docs/quickstart.md

 | `Database` | Enter the database name.                                |
 | `Table Prefix` | You can change the prefix that is used for the database tables.
 The default prefix is `pk_`.                                     |

-#### Create a User
+### Step 2: Create a User

 Now you need to create your user account for Pagekit.
 This user will have admin access and will be able to log in to Pagekit's control panel, once the installation is finished.

-#### Site Settings
+### Step 3: Site Settings

 Finally we enter the name of your site and a description.

-Once the installation was successfull you can log in to Pagekit's control panel with the account we created.
+Once the installation was successful you can log in to Pagekit's control panel with the account we created.
 You can access the login screen by appending `/admin` to your URL.

 ## Updating

 **Important** Before you perform an update, make sure you have a backup of the current Pagekit installation and your database.

-#### 1-Click Update
+### 1-Click Update

 You can update Pagekit using the update function in Pagekit's Administration.
 Open *Settings > Update* and click the 'Update' button.

-#### Manual Update
+### Manual Update

 To update Pagekit manually, download the latest release from http://pagekit.com and extract the archive.
 Now upload the folder to your webserver and overwrite the existing files in the Pagekit folder.